paul-fornage/ClearCore-Arduino-wrapper/README.md

+# Modifications in this fork:

+- Add support for platformio, reapplying commits originally done by @patrickwasp to newer fork of ClearCore-Arduino-library.
+- Removed `ClearCore` from global namespace.
+If you want to use it, just add `using namespace ClearCore;` under the include.
+    - IMO this is best practice and if you're using a beta pio package, you know what a namespace is.

 # ClearCore-Arduino-wrapper

 This repository contains the source code for the ClearCore Arduino Wrapper, which allows users to interact with a Teknic ClearCore using common Arduino functions.